wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 Can’t really do that with CFN alone.
 Even though Cloud Formation has <strong>nested stack</strong> only for AWS.

 AWS Cloud Formation and Terraform can both be used at the same time.
-Terraform is often used to handle security groups, IAM resources, VPCs, Subnets, and policy documents; while CFN is used for actual infrastructural components, now that cloud formation has released <strong>drift detection</strong>.
+Terraform is often used to handle security groups, IAM resources, VPCs, Subnets, and policy documents; while CFN is used for actual infrastructural components, now that cloud formation has released <strong>drift detection</strong> using Bridgecrew.

 <a target="_blank" href="https://www.reddit.com/r/aws/comments/9y25ei/why_should_i_learn_cloudformation_when_we_have/e9yqgcy/">NOTE</a>: "Combined with cfn-init and family, CloudFormation supports different forms of deployment patterns that is much more awkward to do in Terraform.
 ASGs with different replacement policies, automatic rollbacks based upon Cloudwatch alarms, and so forth are all well documented and work pretty straight forward in CloudFormation due to the state being managed purely internal to AWS.
 Terraform is not really an application level deployment tool and you wind up rolling your own.
 Working out an odd mix of null resources and shell commands to deploy an application while trying to roll back is not straightforward and seems like a lot of reinventing the wheel."